At this point we want to take the Static Layout

 .container

-While we can certainly declare a percentage width for our containing element, I prefer to maintain some control over width so rather than declare in percentages for our containing element we are going to use the max-width
+While we can certainly declare a percentage width for our containing element, I prefer to maintain some control over width so rather than declare in percentages for our containing element we are going to use the max-width css property.
+This allows us maintain limits on the overall width but at the same time we can still scale down as needed.

 #content